Approved at the AGM, May 26, 2001

 1.3 Termination of membership

-- the Member fails to maintain any qualifications for membership described in the section on membership conditions of these by-laws;
+1. the Member fails to maintain any qualifications for membership described in the section on membership conditions of these By-laws;

-- the Member resigns by delivering a written resignation to the National Office of the Association in which case such resignation shall be effective on the date specified in the resignation;
+1. the Member resigns by delivering a written resignation to the Chief Executive Officer of the Association in which case such resignation shall be effective on the date specified in the resignation;

 1.4 Discipline of Members

-- violating any provision of the articles, by-laws, or written policies of the Association;
+1. violating any provision of the Articles, By-laws, or written policies of the Association;

-- for any other reason that the Board in its sole and absolute discretion considers to be reasonable, having regard to the purpose of the Association.
+1. for any other reason that the Board in its sole and absolute discretion considers to be reasonable, having regard to the purposes of the Association.

-1.4.4 In the event that a Member who is expelled or suspended is a licensed practitioner in a province/territory in which titles or activities related to counselling are regulated, the Board will inform the appropriate Regulatory College of its actions related to the expelled or suspended Member.
+1.4.4 In the event that a Member who is expelled or suspended is a licensed practitioner in a province/territory in which titles or activities related to counselling/psychotherapy are regulated, the CEO shall cause an employee of the Association to inform the appropriate Regulatory College of its actions related to the expelled or suspended Member.

-1.4.5 In the event that a Member who is expelled or suspended holds liability insurance through the Association, the Board will inform the insurance company of its actions related to the expelled or suspended Member.
+1.4.5 In the event that a Member who is expelled or suspended holds liability insurance through the Association, the CEO shall cause an employee of the Association to inform the insurance company of its actions related to the expelled or suspended Member.

 1.5 Membership Transferability